VasilGVasilev/InterviewPrep/reactjs-interview-questions/myNotes-Softuni/useEffect.md

+Starting with the fact that useEffect is not recommended even by the React team anymore.
+It renders before fetch so a better alternative for other reasons too is react-query.

+see ./public/useEffect-render-problem

 Purpose: useEffect() helps you handle things that are outside the realm of React such as API calls, asynchronous events, and other **side effects**.

 ```sh